ukblumf/randomise-it/README.md

 ```

-### List Types
+### Sharing
 Lists can be private, public or commercial.

 **Private**, only can be seen by yourself.

-**Public**, allows anyone to use your list but can only use resulting values they cannot see whole list.
+**Public**, allows anyone to use your list but can only use resulting values they cannot see list.

-**Commercial**, allows other users to purchase your list but only use resulting values cannot see whole list.
+**Commercial** - COMING SOON - allows other users to purchase your list but only use resulting values cannot see list.

+Other sharing options will be Viewable data, allowing other users to see contents of list and Editable lists to allow other
+users to edit their own copy of table, macro or collection.

 ### Macros
 Macros produce a paragraph or sentence based upon connecting multiple random tables (or even other macros) together.
-They have a unique identifier (same as lists), a display title, and optional description and a single markdown block, as the markdown syntax does not use << >> this enables the referencing of the lists.
-To reference a public or commercial list, the referencing syntax is <<user-id.listid>> where user-id is the userid of the source originating account.

 ```
 ##Introduction
 <<table.introduction>>
-Along the way <<table.1372-roadside-encounters>>
-The dungeon is located <<table.dungeon-location>>
-It was created by <<table.dungeon-creator>>
+Along the way <<myuser.table.1372-roadside-encounters>> The dungeon is located <<myuser.table.dungeon-location>> It was created by <<myuser.table.dungeon-creator>>
-The party goal is <<table.dungeon-goals>>
+The party goal is <<myuser.table.dungeon-goals>>
-The adventure ends with <<table.climax>>
+The adventure ends with <<myuser.table.climax>>
 ```

+### Collections
+Collated list of tables and macros to form a menu, other collections can be added which form a sub-menu.
+The collection is primarily used in creating stories, they can be pinned to form drop-down menus which enable quick
+selection of items.

-###Story creator
+### Story creator
-This is where the power of the lists come into action, a markdown compatible textbox which allows inserting items from any accessible random list, either by a single click or  hot-key for commonly used random items.
+This is where the power of the random tables, macros and collections come into action, a markdown compatible textbox which allows inserting items from any accessible random list, either by a single click or  hot-key for commonly used random items.

-Ramble macros can be fired to insert into story at any point, just like a single item from a list.
+Macros can be fired to insert into story at any point, just like a single item from a list.
 All fully editable if a better idea springs to mind.

 Never get stuck whilst writing an idea, using random lists to generate anything from names, places, locations, encounters, anything.
 Kick starting whole new wholly original ideas from the seeds provided.